Maria Clara Lobregat

 María Clara Lorenzo de Lobregat (April 26, 1921 – January 2, 2004) was a Filipino politician who served as the 18th mayor of Zamboanga City from 1998 until her death in 2004, becoming the city's first female mayor.
 Prior to her mayoralty, she represented Zamboanga City's at-large district in the House of Representatives from 1987 to 1998.

 Early life

-Lobregat's parents, Doña Luisa Rafols de Lorenzo and former Zamboanga mayor Pablo Lorenzo Sr.

 Lobregat or "Cal [sic]" was born April 26, 1921, in the then-municipality of Zamboanga, the second of five children of Pablo Lorenzo, who was the mayor of Zamboanga City from 1939 until 1940, a representative to the first Philippine Assembly, and a delegate to the Philippine Constitutional Convention, and Luisa Rafols of Cebu City.
 Lobregat grew up in the cities of Zamboanga, Cebu, and Manila.
 She spoke Zamboangueño Chavacano, Cebuano, English, Tagalog, and Spanish.

 Education

 Lobregat was educated at Pilar College in Zamboanga City, Maryknoll and St. Scholastica's College in Manila and was the recipient of an honoris causa Doctor of Humanities from Ateneo de Davao University in 1979, Doctor in Business Administration from the Aquinas University in 1980, and Doctor in Educational Administration, Western Mindanao State University.